 If you have problems with your eyesight, it is best to discuss your options with an eye doctor.
 Deciding which option is most suitable for you depends on your eyes, budget, and lifestyle.

 For those interested in contact lenses, there are two general categories.
 These are soft and rigid gas permeable (RGP) lenses.

-To get the most out of your contact lenses, always practice healthy eye care habits.
+To avoid contact lens irritation, always practice healthy eye care habits.
 Remember that all types of contact lenses are medical devices that an eye doctor or optometrist must prescribe.
 This includes cosmetic lenses that do not correct the vision but change the color or look of the eye.